lewisrodgers/lewis-rodgers.github.io/_posts/2018-02-02-chrome-extensions-web-store-api-bitbucket-pipelines.md

 ## Authorize

-During the build process, Pipelines requests an access token so that a call to the CWS API can be made.
+During the build process, Pipelines requests an access token so it can make calls to the CWS Publish API.
 The access token lasts for 40 minutes before it needs to be refreshed.
 This is where a refresh token comes into play.

 ```sh
 ACCESS_TOKEN=$(curl "https://accounts.google.com/o/oauth2/token" -d "client_id=$CLIENT_ID&client_secret=$CLIENT_SECRET&refresh_token=$REFRESH_TOKEN&grant_type=refresh_token&redirect_uri=urn:ietf:wg:oauth:2.0:oob" | jq -r '.access_token')